saeedsltm/PyVelest/README.md

   *NOTE!*

-*** It assumed that you are familiar with the VELEST program already, knowing how it works, how to run it
+*** It's been assumed that you are familiar with the VELEST program already, knowing how it works, how
-        and how to interprat its results.
+        to run it and how to interpret its results.
 Otherwise this code is not what you're looking for.

 *** Before using the code, please be sure that the following programs are already istalled, on your Linux
         system (tested on Ubuntu 16.04).